thegrumpys/odop/docs/Help/gettingStartedSpring.md

  Use the main page entry fields to enter constraints associated with a hypothesized design.
- Try designing the spring in a ball  point pen, or perhaps a suspension spring for an automobile or a diesel locomotive.
+ Try designing the spring in a ball  point pen, or perhaps a suspension spring for a motorcycle, an automobile or a railroad locomotive.
  Use the **File : Save** menu item to save the results of your work in the design library.